Hours of operation

-For a new way to experience the site in the low season, try our Explora app.
+For a new way to experience the site in the low season, try our Louisbourg guided tour app.
 Through sound, video, photos, quizzes and text, you will hold stories about Louisbourg in your hands as you walk through both the reconstructed town and the fortress's ruins.
-Explora is available to download for free at the App Store and through Google Play.
+The guided tour is available to download for free at the App Store and through Google Play.

 For those seeking quiet opportunities and some on-site services, visiting during the shoulder season is recommended.
 Visitors have the opportunity to enjoy an inspiring setting with beautiful visuals as they stand on our history-laden grounds.
 Several buildings with exhibits are open for you to discover.
-Explore the site on your own or embark on an Explora tour of the grounds.
-To enhance your visit you may purchase a guided tour, offered daily at 10:30 a.m. and 1 p.m., or participate in the Time Travel program.
-Accessible guided tours are available at noon and 2:15 p.m.
-We recommend reserving a place on these tours in advance by calling 902-733-3552 or emailing us.
+Explore the site on your own or embark on a tour of the grounds with our mobile app.

 By the end of June, the site will begin to fill with costumed interpreters as we ramp up for peak season.
 After Labour Day, the Fortress of Louisbourg winds down once again with costumed animators interpreting some buildings into September.
 No matter the season, be sure to find out from reception what activities and experiences may be on offer that day.